LispCookbook/cl-cookbook/scripting.md

 |        41713 | ccl.big        |  95% |        .0094 |
 |        19948 | clisp.big      |  97% |        .0259 |
 ```

+You'll also want to investigate the proprietary Lisps' tree shakers capabilities.

+Regarding compilation times, CCL is famous for being fast in that regards.
+ECL is more involved and takes the longer to compile of these three implementations.

 ### Building a smaller binary with SBCL's core compression